-At time of writing this, there are no known ethical elephant parks in Bali.
+At the time of writing this, there are no known ethical elephant parks in Bali.

 Finally, there is one elephant sanctuary in Bali but its reviews are mixed.
 It is always advisable to check online reviews from Tripadvisor and Google reviews or if there are any recent blog posts highlighting any issues.
 At present, there are no ethical elephant sanctuaries in Bali but there might be in the future.

 And that’s it for now!
-I’d love to know if this guide on is there any elephant sanctuary in Bali has helped you.
+I’d love to know if this guide is there any elephant sanctuary in Bali that has helped you.
 Let me know if you have any questions and let me know if there is more to add.